 In the beginning of March, we finished planting 77 hectares in Guardo, in the Palencia province of Spain.
 Between our automated Risutec planting head and rockstar staff in the field, including our partners Volterra Ecosystems, we planted 68,000 trees, 13 different native species, 28 plots and 20 experimental sub-plots.
-That’s a total of 240,000 trees planted in Spain this fall!
+That comes to a total of 534,000 trees planted in Spain during the 2019-2020 planting season!

 Breaking these numbers down differently: The tally also includes 27 weeks of hard work, numerous field hiccups, 2 visits from the Finnish team to make adjustments to the Risutec and 4 visits from our technology team to finalize the planting.